alexchristy/WazUnit/README.md

 python3 main.py -d ./tests/ -u {WAZUH_API_USERNAME} -p {PASSWORD} {WAZUH_MANAGER_IP_OR_HOSTNAME}
 ```

-## Tests Directory
+## Usage

 This is the directory that will have all the tests and their associated log files.

-### Structure
+### Tests Directory

+This is the directory that will have all the tests and their associated log files.
 Tests can be grouped together by putting them together in the same directory.
 Each directory has to have a `tests.json` file which defines each of the tests and the paths to the txt files that have the raw log content.

 ```
 tests/